-- One out of 4 adults in the study had diabetes diagnosed previously by a doctor.
-Of the others without diagnosed diabetes, 3% had blood sugar levels suggestive of diabetes (but not yet diagnosed by the clinic) and 9 % were considered to be at risk. - To reduce chances of getting diabetes and heart disease, people need to eat less food high in saturated fats, trans fats and sugar, and to be more active.
+- Over 25% of study participants had had diabetes diagnosed by the clinic.
+Of the others without diagnosed diabetes, almost a quarter had blood sugar levels suggestive of diabetes which had not been diagnosed yet by the clinic. - To reduce chances of getting diabetes and heart disease, people need to eat less food high in saturated fats, trans fats and sugar, and to be more active.